LegalAIDev/CourtWatch/README.md

 ## Overview

-This application connects to legal research APIs (Docket Alarm or LexisNexis), pulls court orders that deny motions to dismiss or summary judgment, and presents them in an organized dashboard.
+This application connects to the Lex Machina API, pulls court orders that deny motions to dismiss or summary judgment, and presents them in an organized dashboard.
 The system includes AI-generated summaries of court orders to provide quick insights.

 ## Features